-Roscan may require additional capital to fund its F2023 activities.
-Further, should Roscan acquire additional properties then the Company may require additional capital to fund the acquisition and/or associated exploration activities on the new properties
+Roscan will require additional capital to fund its F2023 activities.
+Further, should Roscan acquire additional properties the Company will require additional capital to fund the acquisition and/or associated exploration activities on the new properties.

 SHARE CAPITAL

 As of the date of this MD&A, Roscan has the following securities outstanding: